arunravishankar/arunravishankar.github.io/research.md

 In this [paper](https://arxiv.org/pdf/1808.07053.pdf), we asked whether this horizon instability has implications for strongly coupled field theory.
 Surprisingly, the answer seems to be no: this effect is definitely physical in the bulk and is tied to the emergence of conformal symmetry and an associated 'semi-local quantum criticality' (a phase transition at zero temperature), which has been intensively studied with the hope of describing condensed matter systems, but the field theory on the boundary itself does not see this effect buried deep in the bulk of the spacetime.

+So far, the systems that have been studied with regards to this horizon instability all share the same near-horizon geometry, leading to an emergent symmetry which results in the instability.
+I am currently investigating an extremal horizon with a different near-horizon geometry - the D3 brane (the original system where the idea of holography emerged).
+Preliminary results indicate that the instability doesn't exist in this system, leading us to believe that the emergent symmetries due to the near-horizon geometry is crucial for the instability.

 ### Publications